IIYAMA12/real-time-web/readme.md

     }
 });
 ```
-The client informed the server that he is still alive.
-Save inside of the client his server-data the server-time.
+The client informed the server that he/she is still alive.
+Save inside of the client his/her server-data the server-time.
 So that the server knows when he/she last pinged.

 ```JS